Introduction

 Sub Context

-You may want to have sections of you application to use the translations but be isolated from the "main" locale, this is what sub-context are for.
+You may want to have sections of your application use translations but be isolated from the "main" locale; this is what sub-contexts are for.

 fn neg_locale(locale: Locale) -> Locale {